FlipperPA/wagtailcodeblock/README.md

 ## 1.17.1.0

+* Ensure compatibility with new ReactJS StreamFields with Wagtail 2.7.
 * Update to PrismJS 1.17.1
-* Switch to pytest-django for a basic test suite.
+* Add pytest-django for a basic test suite.
-* Ensure compatibility with new ReactJS StreamFields with Wagtail 2.7.
+* Switch to using `setuptools_scm` instead of a `MANIFEST.in` file.
+Use tagging for PyPI version.

 ## 1.15.0.0